martin-millon/CosmoHammer/doc/source/user/parallelization.rst

 *Parallelization of* ``CosmoHammer`` *on a* **single machine** *with n cores.*

-1) Using only Python multiprocessing:
+1) Using only Python multiprocess:
 ::
     from cosmoHammer.CosmoHammerSampler import CosmoHammerSampler
     sampler = CosmoHammerSampler(params, likelihoodComputationChain, filePrefix,